 What are the types of dashboards?

-The periodic dashboard is by far the most popular.
-This type is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly or annually.
-It also allows you to browse through past periods, and is easily printable for record keeping.
+The periodic dashboard is by far the most popular one used.
+It is used to create reports for a calendar period, be it daily, weekly, monthly, quarterly, or annually.
+It also allows you to browse through past periods.
 Here’s more information on this type of dashboard.

-The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign, for example.
+The campaign dashboard is designed to create a dashboard with a custom date range, in order to track the performance of an advertising campaign.
 It also allows you to compare your current campaign to a previous one.
 Take a look here for more information.